amature0000/engkor_converter/readme.md

 3. Press the `start key` to start recording your keyboard input, and press the `end key` to stop recording and print your inputs.
     - If the `start key` and `end key` are the same, it will function as a `toggle key`.
 4. Press the `esc` key to reset the program.
-5. You can change the operation key editting `config.json`
+5. You can change the operation keys editting `config.json`

 ## Reference
 I used the Eng-Kor converter code from this [blog post](https://mizykk.tistory.com/115).
 Please refer to it for more details.